James H. Dooley: Death and legacy

-Major Dooley died in Richmond at the age of 81.
+James Dooley died in Richmond at the age of 81.
 He was interred in Hollywood Cemetery, and later reinterred with his wife Sallie in a mausoleum at Maymont.

 James Dooley is still considered one of the largest donors in the history of the Diocese of Richmond.
 His family had long supported Catholic causes.
 His father (the original Major) had supported St. Joseph's Orphanage; his brother John attended Georgetown Seminary but died in 1873 before ordination; and his sister Sarah entered the Visitation monastery in Richmond.
-The Dooleys, who were themselves childless, left a record 3 million dollars to the St. Joseph's Orphanage, which permitted it to build "St. Joseph's Villa" adjacent to Maymount on the North Side of Richmond in Henrico County.
+The Dooleys, who were themselves childless, left a record 3 million dollars to the St. Joseph's Orphanage, which permitted it to build "St. Joseph's Villa" on the North Side of Richmond in Henrico County.
 The charitable organization continues to serve families and children today.

-Major Dooley left their home, Maymont, to the City of Richmond, to be used as a park and museum after Mrs. Dooley's death.
+James Dooley left their home, Maymont, to the City of Richmond, to be used as a park and museum after Mrs. Dooley's death.
 Today, Maymont is a major Richmond attraction on the James River, with a museum, formal gardens, native wildlife exhibits, nature center, carriage collection, and children's farm and petting zoo.

 Mrs. Sallie Dooley gave Swannanoa to her husband's two remaining sisters upon her death, and while it subsequently changed ownership several times, the mansion remains, and like Maymont is listed on the National Register of Historic Places.
 She also gave a half million dollars to build the Crippled Children's Hospital in Richmond (later the Children's Hospital of Richmond) and another half million dollars to build the Richmond Public Library as a memorial to her husband.